josefadamcik/josefadamcik.cz/_posts/2019-11-02-esp8266-based-room-conditions-monitor-part-1.md

 ### Dropout voltage

-Dropout voltage is the minimal difference between output voltage and input voltage.
+Dropout voltage is the minimal difference between the output voltage and the input voltage.
 For example, if I want output voltage 3.3V and the regulator has a dropout voltage 1V I would have to supply least 4.3V otherwise the regulator will fail to provide the voltage I would like.
 This is very important when we run on battery which has voltage range from 4.2 to, let's say, ~3.0V [^5].
 If we had a regulator with a dropout voltage like the 1V from example above, it is not going to be able to supply 3.3V at all with one cell.
 We would have to use at least 2 cells in series.

 So an LDO (Low-Dropout) regulator with as small voltage drop as possible.
 Keep in mind this also changes with the current we drain and the dropout tends to be bigger with bigger current.
 The smaller dropout we have, the more power we would be able to squeeze from the cell.